 Dataset of Cancer Cell Line Sensitivity to Drugs from DepMap: The DepMap repurposing dataset contains cell viability measurements across multiple doses, but since our dataset of kinome states is restricted to single-dose measurements, we extracted single summary statistics of cell line sensitivity to kinase inhibitors: Dose-response Area Under the Curve (AUC) and half-maximal Inhibitory Concentration (IC50).
 We extracted these by reading in the “secondary-screen-dose-response-curve-parameters'' dataset into R, which contains curve parameters for a log-logisitic curve fit to the cell viability dose response curve and filtered it down to cell line name, IC50, AUC and other associated metadata.

-Matching of Kinase Inhibitors between Profiling Dataset and Cell-Line Sensitivity Dataset: The compound names from each dataset were read into R, and the package Webchem [25] was used to retrieve PubChem compound IDs.
+Matching of Kinase Inhibitors between Profiling Dataset and Cell-Line Sensitivity Dataset: The compound names from each dataset were read into R, and the package Webchem (Szöcs et al. 2020) was used to retrieve PubChem compound IDs.
 The two sets of compound names were then matched based on these reference IDs.
 There were 252 matches between the two sets, forming a final set of ~70,000 inhibitor-cell line combinations.

-Baseline Gene Expression: As described before[6] the RNAseq data provided in the “CCLE_expression.csv” file needed no modifications while preprocessing.
+Baseline Gene Expression: As described before(Berginski et al. 2022) the RNAseq data provided in the “CCLE_expression.csv” file needed no modifications while preprocessing.
 Our only modification was to add identifiers to each gene label (“exp_”), to ensure that kinome inhibition data and expression data related to the same gene weren’t accidentally combined.

-String: The STRING database[26] was processed as described previously[6] to annotate kinases and kinase interacting genes.
+String: The STRING database(Szklarczyk et al. 2021) was processed as described previously(Berginski et al. 2022) to annotate kinases and kinase interacting genes.

 Modeling Techniques

 To assess our models we used a random 10-fold cross validation strategy.
 The number of features was varied as specified by the feature selection scheme described in the results section.
-We compared the performance of three model types using this strategy: LASSO (Least Absolute Shrinkage and Selection Operator) regression using the glmnet engine[27], random forest using the ranger engine[28] and gradient boosting using the XGBoost (eXtreme Gradient Boosting) engine[29].
+We compared the performance of three model types using this strategy: LASSO (Least Absolute Shrinkage and Selection Operator) regression using the glmnet engine(Friedman, Hastie, and Tibshirani 2010), random forest using the ranger engine(Wright and Ziegler 2017) and gradient boosting using the XGBoost (eXtreme Gradient Boosting) engine(Chen and Guestrin 2016).
 Model performance was assessed by the R-squared value between predicted and actual outcome within the cross validation scheme.
 For each model type, we tuned sets of 30 hyperparameters to find the best possible performer as follows:

 LASSO